-The design for the Canadian Malartic and Barnat pits was prepared from Canadian Malartic GP's block models (block models CM and BN, respectively) updated on December 31, 2020.
-From these two block models, a reserve block model was developed to integrate additional parameters such as mill recovery, dilution, mining zones and royalties.
+The design for the Canadian Malartic and Barnat pits was prepared from Canadian Malartic GP's resource block model updated on December 31, 2022.
+From this resource block model, a reserve block model was developed to integrate additional parameters such as mill recovery, dilution, mining zones and royalties.